manoafixit/campusjams.github.io/index.md

 #### Mobile Version

-The feed page on mobile works, but is not responsive; the table gets distorted.
+The feed page on mobile works but is not responsive; the table gets distorted.

 ## About us